 The Segway Personal Transporter is a two-wheeled, self-stabilizing transportation device.
 Despite its novelty, the Segway is a motorized vehicle.
-Operation of a Segway therefore comes with all the risks associated with any other motorized vehicle.
+The operation of a Segway, therefore, comes with all the risks associated with any other motorized vehicle.
 Falls from Segways or collisions with other motor vehicles can result in serious injuries, from open compound fractures to traumatic brain injury (TBI), or spinal cord injury causing partial to complete paralysis including paraplegia and quadriplegia.